elasticpath/react-pwa-reference-storefront/documentation/howTOs.md

 ---
 How To Handle:
 ====================
-**This section is currently under construction** and will describe how to code for some of the more advanced Cortex API functions.
+**This section is currently under construction**
+It will describe how to code for some of the more advanced Cortex API functions.
-The idea is you use these examples as a base starting point when you are coding your extension modules.
+The idea is that you use these examples as a base starting point when you are coding your extension modules.

-**Please check back soon for updates.**
+**Check back soon for updates!**

 Selectors
 ---------------------